favourablegroup/hydrogenerative/README.md

         These personas represent key stakeholders within shipping companies.
 Captain Christopher, Dr. Maria, and CFO Laura have different roles, responsibilities, and priorities when it comes to retrofitting vessels for green hydrogen conversion. our library should cater to their diverse needs and preferences, providing tools and information that enable them to collaborate effectively and make informed decisions.

-        Understanding these personas can help we design a user-friendly interface and features that address the unique challenges and objectives of each user group, ultimately making our library more valuable to its intended audience.
+        Understanding these personas can help us design a user-friendly interface and features that address the unique challenges and objectives of each user group, ultimately making our library more valuable to its intended audience.

     1.6 Define Data Requirements: